Royal Copenhagen Flagship Store

 Purveyor to the royal Danish court

 Royal Copenhagen is purveyor to the royal Danish court and has always had a close relationship with the royal Danish family.
-Dowager Queen Juliane Marie, stepmother to the insane King Christian seventh, eagerly supported the newly established Royal Porcelain Factory in 1775, and in 1781 they created a porcelain bust of her.
+Dowager Queen Juliane Marie, stepmother to the insane King Christian 7, eagerly supported the newly established Royal Porcelain Factory in 1775, and in 1781 they created a porcelain bust of her.
 She also had her own dinnerware called Juliane Marie.

 We can thank King Christian 7, who was schizophrenic and married to Queen Caroline Mathilde (who had an affair with their physician Johan Friedrich Struensee), for Royal Copenhagen's most famous dinnerware ever: Flora Danica.